CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

     ![](../media/az801lab7img29.png)

 ### Task 3: Implement the target Azure environment

+In this task, you are implementing the target Azure environment by creating virtual networks and a storage account.

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, in the Azure portal, in the **Search resources, services, and docs** text box, on the toolbar, search for **Virtual networks (1)** and select **Virtual networks (2)**.